 T – Tires and Wheels

 C – Controls

 S – Side Stand

-You can download the TCLOCS check list to use before the first and every ride of the season.
 Your owner’s manual has more specific information regarding the items on this checklist.
-For a detailed article on inspection points, refer to the story “Is Your Bike Ready to Roll?” in the Riding Right section of WRN.
+For a detailed article on inspection points, refer to the story “Is Your Bike Ready to Roll?” in the Safe Riding Tips section of WRN.
 And don’t forget your bike’s routine maintenance to keep it in tip-top shape!

 Be especially alert when pulling in and out of parking lots, where dirt and gravel pile up after the snow melts.

 Scan far enough ahead so potential hazards don’t surprise you.
 When you encounter these conditions, don’t panic.
 Maintain a safe speed, avoid braking or downshifting, and keep the bike upright as you ride through.
 Coast over road debris, and avoid excessive lean in curves.
 If possible, large potholes should be avoided.
 If not, keep your head and eyes up, rise off the seat, stand on the pegs, and shift your weight back slightly to avoid being pitched from the motorcycle.